lan-lan-lan-lan-lan/lan-lan-lan-lan-lan/README.md

 - 👋 Hi, I’m @lan-lan-lan-lan-lan, but just call me lan
-- LAN_LAN_ on tetr.io, not that good though
+- not the best at tetr.io
 - not the best at CS either, still learning
 - burnt-out honor student 🔥